makman568/algofun/pq/traffic/consensus_traffic.md

 ## 2. The Mathematical Model for Voter Selection

-Algorand's VRF-based sortition algorithm uses binomial selection.
-For an account with stake fraction `s` and a committee of expected size `N`, the probability of being selected to produce at least one vote can be approximated by the Poisson formula:
+Algorand's VRF-based sortition draws a *weight* for every account using the binomial distribution implemented in `data/committee/credential.go` (which calls `github.com/algorand/sortition`).
+Given an account with stake `w`, total online stake `W`, and committee parameter `τ`, the sortition module samples `X ~ Binomial(w, τ/W)` and the node sends a single message with weight `X`.
+An account participates in a step iff `X ≥ 1`, producing the exact probability
 ```
-P(vote≥1 | s, N) = 1 - exp(-s × N)
+P(vote≥1 | w, τ, W) = 1 - (1 - τ / W)^{w}.
 ```
-This formula is accurate because `N` is small relative to the total stake.
-Summing this probability across every online account (from the CSV) gives the *expected number of unique voters* for any given step.
+This expression replaces the earlier Poisson approximation and matches the production code across all stake sizes, including large "whale" accounts.
+Because high-stake accounts routinely have `w × τ / W` in the dozens, the Poisson shortcut systematically underestimates unique voters, whereas the binomial probability is exact.
+Summing the probability across every online account (from the CSV snapshot) yields the *expected number of unique voters* for any given step.

+Applying this exact model to the November 24, 2025 stake snapshot produces the following expectations:

 The table below shows the result of this calculation for the main consensus steps: